hrzndhrn/recode/README.md

 [PipeFunOne 7/7] Use parentheses for one-arity functions in pipes.

 File: lib/my_code/same_line.ex
-[Moduledoc 1/1] The moudle Elixir.MyCode.SameLine is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCode.SameLine is missing @moduledoc.
 [Specs 2/3] Functions should have a @spec type specification.

 File: lib/my_code/single_pipe.ex